Yosemite ‘Firefall’ no longer a hidden gem, reservations required - NewsBreak

 Plenty of nature photographers have tried and failed to capture the “Firefall.”
 Horsetail Fall flows over the eastern edge of El Capitan in Yosemite Valley.
 Its unique lighting effect happens only on evenings with a clear sky, and when enough water is flowing.

 But that hasn’t stopped flocks of photographers from still trying to capture the stunning sight.
-In fact, the “Firefall” has become so popular in recent years that park officials are requiring reservations to enter Yosemite between February 10-27, 2023.
-The window for making reservations will open at 8 a.m.
-Friday.
+In fact, the “Firefall” has become so popular in recent years that park officials are requiring day-use reservations to enter Yosemite between February 10-27, 2023.
+The window for making reservations will open at 8 a.m. on January 13.

 “Horsetail Fall can glow orange when it’s backlit by sunset, which can make it appear to be on fire.
 This event attracts many visitors to a small area, causing traffic congestion, parking issues, safety concerns, and impacts to natural and cultural resources,” National Park Service officials wrote.